How to teach your dog to jump through your arms in 5 easy steps

 Getting started, you’re going to want to be next to a wall or flat surface, a back of a couch would work just fine as well.
 While I am doing this on hardwood for the sake of this video we usually stick to softer landings such as a rug or carpet.
 Take each step slowly, remember these steps shouldn’t all be done in one day and instead as your pet succeeds comfortably.

-- Place your arm against the wall at a low level and with your other hand hold a treat and call your pup to hop over your arm, it may take a moment for your dog to understand what you are asking.
+- Place your hand against the wall at a low level and with your other hand hold a treat and call your pup to hop over your arm, it may take a moment for your dog to understand what you are asking.
 If your dog won’t go try putting the treat on the floor and telling him to go get it, make sure you’re using some really tasty and tempting to get to.
 If you have another person available they can also call your dog to lure him forward.

 - After your dog is comfortable try raising your hand a bit higher to make it more of a jumping motion.
 Once your dog is comfortable with jumping over your arm easily it’s time to make a hoop.